KumAniar/Tennis-for-Dummies/README.md

 The backhand is hit with two hands, but driven with your non dominant.
 Place the pad of your non-dominant back hand on side 6 and the pad of your dominant index finger on side 2.
 This swing might be a little wore than your forehand, but don't be alarmed and just keep trying.

 The last shot is the most elusive of all.
 The serve.
-It requires many different components to come together and synergize and many seasonsed highschoolers still struggle with it.
+It requires many different components to come together and work in tandem.
 The first thing you need to practice is your toss.
 Practice throwing the tennis ball up high, about a foot in front of you.
 Once you have that consistent, work on your grip.
 Place the pad of you dominant index finger on side 2 and bring the racket behind your head.
-Put it all together and toss, then swing the racket over you head, hitting the ball over the net and into the opposite side of the court.
+Put it all together and toss, then swing the racket over your head, hitting the ball over the net and into the opposite side of the court.

 <img src="https://user-images.githubusercontent.com/114503135/193432215-4029958d-f371-4254-83ed-e75f12a96604.jpg" alt="Labels for the Octagon on the Bottom of the Tennis Racket" style="Width:400px;Height:400px;">